The very best headlamps (we tested!)

 All in all, definitely check out our Fenix HM50R V2 review, even if you’re slightly interested.

-Best headlamp for camping
+Best headlamps for camping

 When looking for the best headlamps for camping, you’ll want to consider a couple of different things.
 First, you’ll want to consider the type of camping you’ll be doing.
 Because you’ll need to know the battery life of the headlamp.
 Most camping headlamps you get at Walmart & the like, don’t show how many lumens it can sustain for a longer period of time.
 That’s why we do all the runtime tests in our reviews.

 Depending on the type of camping you’ll be doing, you may want a headlamp that uses an 18650 or a 21700 battery.
 Once again, the higher capacity of the battery, the longer the battery life is, and the higher output it can sustain.
-So skip all the 3AAA headlamps you see at Amazon if you want max output and max battery life.
+So skip all the 3AAA headlamps you see on Amazon if you want max output and max battery life.